-Lymphoma Care Nurse
+Lymphoma Care Nurses

 Our Lymphoma Care Nurses are here to help you from diagnosis, treatment and survivorship.

-Our lymphoma care nurses will be there to help patients and their families navigate the system, access the most up to date treatments and take the fear of the unknown out of the cancer journey.
-This support is available for free.
+Everyone’s Lymphoma and CLL experience is different.
+Our Lymphoma Care Nurses will be there to help patients and their families navigate the system, access the most up to date information about their lymphoma and treatments and to take the fear of the unknown out of the lymphoma journey.

-1800 953 081
+Lymphoma Care Nurse Support Line 1800 953 081

-Join our dedicated closed Facebook group Lymphoma Down Under for patients and carers.
+Join our dedicated closed Facebook group Lymphoma Down Under for patients and carers

 (Photo: follicular lymphoma patient Carol receiving support from Lymphoma Care Nurse Donna)